openharmony/docs/en/device-dev/driver/driver-platform-mipidsi-develop.md

         For details, see [Available APIs](#available-apis).

-4. Debug the driver.
+4.  \(Optional\) Debug the driver.
-    -   \(Optional\) For new drivers, verify basic functions, for example, verify the information returned after the connect operation and whether data is successfully transmitted.
+    For new drivers, verify basic functions, for example, verify the information returned after the connect operation and whether data is successfully transmitted.